OCA/server-tools/base_name_search_multi_lang/README.rst

 Usage
 =====

-Just type into any field with translated term, such as Product on a Sale Order.
+Just type into any field with translated names, such as Product on a Sales Order, or into the search box of a list view.

 Bug Tracker
 ===========